 Anthony Foley was born in 1973 and has become one of Munsters most-enduring and most-loved rugby players.
 He has captained his province and country and led Munster to European glory in 2006.
 He announced his retirement from the game in January 2008.
 He is married with two children and lives in County Clare.

-Formerly of IMAGE Publications (and entertainment.ie, where she was the Editor), Caroline Foran is now a freelance lifestyle journalist working in Dublin, writing for publications such as the Sunday Business Post and the Irish Times, as well as running her own digital publishing venture, GAFFInteriors.ie.
+Formerly of IMAGE Publications (and entertainment.ie, where she was the Editor), Caroline Foran is now a freelance lifestyle journalist working in Dublin, and also runs her own digital publishing venture, GAFFInteriors.ie.
 Prior to her career in media, she obtained a degree in Communications and a Masters in Film & TV, both from DCU.
-Having experienced the full spectrum of anxiety, from dealing with everyday work stresses - that are, of course, par for the course in today's high-octane society - to a period of time where leaving the house alone proved difficult, Caroline has been chronicling her experiences and all that she's learned in various published writings.
 Her first book, Owning It: Your Bullsh*-Free Guide to Living with Anxiety, is a No.1 bestseller in Ireland.
-The Confidence Kit will publish in 2018.
+The Confidence Kit is her second book.

 The Irish Franciscans